goodudetheboy/autoquiz/README.md

 - Add a "Session" that is a quiz interface with more details and shit using the generated quiz.
 A Session would have more functionality like gradings and mistakes and all that, while Quiz is just a template for a Session.

+- Add the ability to fix quiz questions answer on-the-fly too

 ## API Documentation

 ### **Base URL**